manage-invite/manage-invite-bot/README.md

 <img src="./assets/selector.png" style="margin-right: 2px;width: 40%;" ></img>
 <img src="./assets/manage.png" style="margin-right: 2px;width: 40%;" ></img>

-> The code of the dashboard is located in the dashboard folder, in this repository.

 ## 💪 Features

 > **ManageInvite** has a total of 34 commands!